ElvenMonky/PanoramaViewer/README.md

 # PanoramaViewer

 Add, view and possibly compose panoramic images with either Angular or React web UI.
+The UI approach is similar to Xamarin's iOS/Android switch: both Angular and React bindings are thin and you can easily switch between them.

 Project created using Visual Studio 2017.